badgateway/ketting/readme.md

 Installation
 ------------

-    npm install --save restl
+    npm install --save ketting

 Features overview
 -----------------

-Restl is a library that sits on top of a Fetch API to provide a RESTful interface and make it easier to follow REST best practices more strictly.
+Ketting is a library that sits on top of a Fetch API to provide a RESTful interface and make it easier to follow REST best practices more strictly.

 It provides some useful abstractions that make it easier to work with true